Looking for Easter basket ideas that aren’t candy this year?

 You can even add a personal touch by writing a poem to let your child know how much you love them.

 Get creative!
 There are several ways to make it unique and special.

 By the way, who says an Easter basket has to be in an actual basket?

-Find a toy pail or box with a lid which will be usable after the holiday has passed.
+Find a toy pail or box with a lid that will be usable after the holiday has passed.
 Using odd containers also makes filling the kids’ Easter baskets much more fun.